matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: A GCP User (Google Account or Externally Authenticated User).
 A Group of GCP Users.
 An Application running in GCP.
 An Application running in your data center.
 Unauthenticated user.

-80) Cloud console set project.
+80) Cloud console set project?
 Answer: 'gcloud config set project PRJ_NAME'.

-81) Object Lifecycle Management Allowed Transitions.
+81) Object Lifecycle Management Allowed Transitions?
 Answer: Standard or Multi-Regional or Regional to Nearline or Coldline or Archive.
 Nearline to Coldline or Archive.
 Coldline to Archive.

-82) Features across storage classes.
+82) Features across storage classes?
 Answer: High durability.
 Low latency.
 Unlimited storage: Autoscaling, no min object size.
 Same API across storage classes.
 Committed SLA - No committed SLA for Archive Storage.